WWU-IETC-R-Collab/CEDENSURF-Mod/02_CEDENSURF_Merge.md

 Further assessment revealed problematic data duplication that was not caught when requiring Collection Methods to be equal.
 We corrected the majority of these errors by:

-1. Removing records where Collection Method = "Not Recorded" (Of 305 samples labeled "not recorded" in the entire CEDEN dataset, 153 were duplicated data with non-zero results)
+1. Removing records where Collection Method = "Not Recorded"

 2. *(Add another bullet & code if we take action on Sediment Core vs Grab issues)*